d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 Local catalog and Remote catalog are added either by using *drag and drop* from filemanager or *by text* only.
 If enter by text please remember to add the full path.
 Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog.
 See sample configuration.

+The `Capacity` button query remote storage all configurations about available storage space.
+Only valid for remote hosts.

 ![Execute view](/images/RsyncOSX/master/add/add2.png)

 - **Local catalog**: `/Users/thomas/Documents/`